 - integrate the information distributed across various levels in the organization

 - optimize service levels and inventory at all levels of the network (see Figure 1)

 The project included a steering committee, a project leader and project team, the supply chain manager, and the supplier of the planning solution (ToolsGroup).

-The SI&OP process is monthly, done the second week of each month, and covers a 6 month planning horizon.
+The SI&OP process is performed during the second week of each month and covers a 6 month planning horizon.
 All those involved (supply chain managers, sales managers, area managers) meet face-to-face, supported by the planning system.

 The demand side is changed only in the face of significant changes (usually information collected by the field directly from customers and distributors).
 Depending on market/channel/customer, a specific intervention path is defined during the meetings.

 All decisions are supported by a Supply Chain Dashboard that shows:

 - forecasts of critical under-stock and / or stock-outs